4.4. Law of Total Probability and Bayes’ Rule

 \[P(A_i|B) = \frac{P(A_i \cap B)}{P(B)} = \frac{P(A_i \cap B)}{\sum_{j=1}^{n} P(B|A_j)P(A_j)} = \frac{P(B|A_i)P(A_i)}{\sum_{j=1}^{n} P(B|A_j)P(A_j)}\]

-• First equality: Definition of conditional probability
+• First equality: definition of conditional probability

-• Third equality: The general multiplication rule for the numerator
+• Third equality: the general multiplication rule for the numerator

 Example💡: Bayes’ Rule